Directions: Create two pairs of coordinates on the same line segment that have M (3,4) as their midpoint. Source: Dane Ehlert

-Directions: Using the digits 1 to 8 at most one time each, fill in the coordinates to create the vertices of a right triangle: A(__, __), B(__, __), C(__, __) Extension: Try to do this using only the digits 1 to 6.
+Directions: Using the digits 1 to 8, at most one time each, place a digit in each blank to create the vertices of a right triangle: A(__, __), B(__, __), C(__, __) Extension: Try to do this using only the digits 1 to 6.
 Source: Erick Lee

 Directions: How many ways can you determine the location of the line of reflection for isosceles triangle XYZ that maps Point X to Point Z?
 Source: Irvine Math Project, Nanette Johnson, and Robert Kaplinsky.

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to fill in the circles of a triangle.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to fill in the circles of a triangle.
 The sum of the numbers on each side of the triangle is equal to the length of that side.
-What is the triangle with the largest (or smallest) angle measure that you can make?
-Source: Erick …
+What is the triangle with the largest (or smallest) angle measure that you can make? …

-Directions: Using the digits 0 to 9 at most one time each, fill in the boxes to create a square with one of the vertices at (2,3).
+Directions: Using the digits 0 to 9, at most one time each, place a digit in each box to create a square with one of the vertices at (2,3).
 Source: John Mahlstedt

 Directions: The black triangle is a right triangle with legs 8 and 6.
 The vertices are at the points (0,0), (0,8), and (6,0).
 The red line segment is perpendicular to hypotenuse.
 Find the length of the red line segment.
 Source: Kate Nerdypoo